bytebodger/blog/demonization-of-php.md

 ## Personal Evolution

 Given my (long, greybeard) history, you can probably guess that _I too_ have "evolved" beyond PHP.
 I moved to ColdFusion/MS-SQL, then to Java/Oracle, then to ASP/C#, then to jQuery/Knockout/Angular/React.
 Like most people who are in the "long game" of app-dev, I've managed to get my grimy fingers into a stunning array of technologies - even if I'm still struggling to master _any_ of them.

+But I never really _quit_ PHP.
+It's been installed on my local machines for decades.
+I've rarely ever been _paid_ to write PHP - because, let's face it, most of the PHP jobs out there just don't pay.
+(Do I want to be your WordPress Administrator for $50k/year??
+Umm... no.)  But it's been an invaluable tool for those (many) times when I want to write some quick coding utility at home.
+Even as I've moved ever deeper into frontend development, I find myself often reaching for PHP because it's a quick-and-easy way to spin up a backend API.

+## The Shaming of PHP

+Even though I still write some PHP in my spare time, I've known for a _loooong_ time that being a PHP dev is usually best kept as a type of "dirty little secret".
+You can do PHP, but you should only do it when you're at home.
+Alone.
+With all the blinds closed.
+And for godsake, no matter what you do, never _tell_ anyone that you actually write (and - egads! - _enjoy_) PHP.
+It's like the fetish porn of software development.
+There are plenty of people out there doing it, but if you wanna be accepted and respected by the "real" developers out there, you'd best keep that shit to yourself.

+This point was driven home to me recently during two incidents when I was involved in a job search.

+1. I was interviewing for a React position and I was doing a screensharing coding test with two of the company's senior devs observing my actions.
+When they gave me the instructions, I launched my IDE - JetBrains' PHPStorm.
+One of their devs immediately exclaimed, "_PHP_ Storm???"
+He sounded like I'd just proposed scrawling the answers to their coding test directly on my monitors - in feces.<br/><br/>His exclamaition was quite silly.
+I wasn't going to _write_ and of the answers to their coding test in PHP.
+I wasn't going to _run_ any of my completed code in PHP.
+I was only using an IDE that had "PHP" _in the name_.
+And this was enough to give this guy the creeps.

+If this sounds like some whiny defense of the language, believe me, it's not.